How are crypto and DeFi defined?

 To answer that question, we must first emphasize that crypto and DeFi are based on blockchain technology.
 Blockchain is a decentralized system of networks that uses network validations to accept and add transaction blocks to the blockchain.
 Simply put, a blockchain does not rely on a centralized entity and uses a consensus mechanism formed out of network participants.

-Crypto or cryptocurrency is a decentralized virtual cryptocurrency used for peer-to-peer transfers on the blockchain network.
+Crypto or cryptocurrency is a decentralized virtual currency used for peer-to-peer transfers on the blockchain network.
 DeFi, on the other hand, is an abbreviation of Decentralized Finance which allows users to access a network system and use financial services.
 DeFi uses cryptocurrencies as a unit of exchange as cryptocurrencies like Bitcoin have been developed as a peer-to-peer system to bypass centralization and prevent government censorship.

 Crypto is the virtual token used on blockchain protocol to facilitate transfers or provide utility by accessing new platform features – like using smart contracts on Ethereum.